 The Collective at Playa Vista

 The Collective at Playa Vista is a five-building office campus in the Playa Vista community of Los Angeles, just north of LAX.
-It boasts more than 200-thousand square feet, and is scheduled to be open in the fall of 2015.
+It boasts more than 200-thousand square feet.

 Playa Vista is a new community offering residential, commercial and retail spaces, as well as opportunities for work, life and play.
 It’s considered by many to be part of “Silicon Beach,” which has become a choice address for businesses in technology, media, and entertainment.